 It also lessens the impact on productivity caused by losing key expertise and experience – an area where smaller businesses can struggle to fill the gap.

-The CIPD’s health and wellbeing report 2019 found that two-fifths of organisations said stress-related absence had increased, while common mental health conditions like anxiety and depression had increased in three-fifths.
+The CIPD’s health and wellbeing report 2020 found that 37% of organisations said stress-related absence had increased, while common mental health conditions like anxiety and depression had increased in 60%.

 Stress was also one of the biggest causes of both short and long-term absence.1

-Despite this, only a third who reported an increase in stress-related absence were doing anything to tackle it, while less than two-fifths of businesses proactively promoted health and wellbeing in their approach to absence management.2
+Despite this, only 33% who reported an increase in stress-related absence were doing anything to tackle it, while 41% of businesses said they were reactive rather than proactive in their approach to employee wellbeing.2

 But while getting to grips with stress is one of the key components of promoting a healthier workforce, any wellbeing strategy should look at ways to improve not just mental health, but physical and even financial health.